dannyrappleyea/drink-knowledge/README.md

 👍👍 | Love it

 For example, I don't like many sour beers, so something that's amazing to people who like them might get a 👎 from me.

+I've also had to convert old 5-star ratings, so some of these might be different than I'd choose today.